 If we take the linear mass function and the rotation parameter function as in equation \eqref{ma_function}, subjected to the boundary condition (\ref{M_mu_relation}), then the calculation of $\kappa_1$, $\kappa_2$ and $\kappa_3$ at CKH (\ref{CKH1}) turns out to be the same for both of the above mentioned cases.
 The values are given by

 Also, we obtained

 where $\lambda$ is defined in \eqref{CKE3}.
 From here, a few steps of calculation yields

-As we have explained before in section \ref{IIB}, $\kappa_1$ manifests the conformally invariant surface gravity for slowly rotating Kerr-Vaidya spacetime (\ref{sl-Kerr}) (it will be the same when calculated at the Killing horizon of the conformally mapped stationary Kerr-Vaidya spacetime) and thus also gives an interpretation of conformally invariant temperature of the dynamical black hole.
+As we have explained before in section \ref{IIB}, $\kappa_1$ manifests the conformally invariant surface gravity for slowly rotating Kerr-Vaidya spacetime (\ref{sl-Kerr}) (it will be the same when calculated at the KH of the conformally mapped stationary Kerr-Vaidya spacetime) and thus also gives an interpretation of conformally invariant temperature of the dynamical BH.
 The norm of the relevant CKVs, either (\ref{CKV_expr1}) or (\ref{CKV_KV_2}), blows up when computed at asymptotic infinity.
-Therefore, surface gravity should be measured by an observer following the trajectory of CKV's, unlike at $r\rightarrow \infty$ in the stationary case.
+Therefore, surface gravity should be measured by an observer following the trajectory of CKVs, unlike at $r\rightarrow \infty$ in the stationary case.
 For that, the CKVs have to coincide with the normalized four velocity of the observer \cite{Nielsen:2017hxt}.